COURSE REQUIREMENTS AND POLICIES

 You will be held responsible for the information assigned, whether or not specifically discussed in class.

 The ABA mandates class attendance, and the Washington State Bar application requires that a bar candidate disclose any class withdrawal due to non-attendance.
 Given those demands and the importance of participation in class discussion, you are expected to attend every class session.
-You are entitled to three unexcused absences, for which you are not required to give any notice.
-Thereafter, you can receive three excused absences, which must be appropriately documented and which will be accorded for only the most compelling of reasons.
-A seventh absence will result in an automatic administrative withdrawal.
+Frequent absences will result in administrative intervention and may lead to automatic withdrawal from the course.

 Class participation will not be required as any percentage of the final semester grade.
 A "grade bump" may be awarded for class participation if it is: (1) voluntary (i.e., when students are not called upon), (2) frequent; and (3) noteworthy (i.e., comments that contribute substantially to the understanding of the class or that materially advance the course of analysis).

 There will be an in-class examination at the end of the semester.